stormpath/stormpath-sdk-node/docs/app/views/account.md

   </tbody>
 </table>

 #### Returns

-void; the retrieved `CustomData` resource will be provided to the `callback` as the callback's second parameter.
+The retrieved `CustomData` resource will be provided to the `callback` as the callback's second parameter.

 ---

 <a name="getProviderData"></a>
 ### <span class="member">method</span> getProviderData(*[options,]* callback)